 In the face of the finiteness of being, people try to fill their lives with all sorts of things to ostensibly bring peace, happiness, security, self-esteem, et al. Consumerism is the religion of our time and money is our God.
 It all seems quite reasonable – natural – to the unexamined life… until we realise that it doesn’t work, and we look at what it is doing to our relationships in the web of life.

 In the theory of evolution, species evolve because of competition for scarce resources.
 Human beings are no different than any other organism in this respect.
 When the going gets tough, the tough get going….and beat up on those who are weak.
 Of course, war is an obvious example, but for the most part, the tough are more subtle these days, finding ways to get more for themselves and thereby depriving others of their fair share.
 You need only look at the rapidly increasing gap between the rich and the rest of of the world.
 Wealth is power and so the wealthy have the power to arrange the system to garner an even greater share of what the earth has to give.
 Who are the powerless who are disadvantaged?
 Those who have no voice and no one to speak for them. the poor, the unborn, other species and the earth itself.
-I will try to speak for them this morning.
+I will try to speak for them here.

 Earth Overshoot Day is that singular day each year when humanity’s demands for resources outstrip the planet’s ability to regenerate them, the day we go into environmental overdraft.
 When I started talking about such things about 15 years ago, this day occurred in early October as I recall.
 Last year, we faced our ecological debt on August 2nd, the year before on August 13th.

 This year, although it hasn’t been calculated yet, I assume that we will reach this milestone a couple weeks earlier, as we have done every year since first crossing this threshold in the 1970s.